Live Aid: Background

 Shocked by the report, the British public inundated relief agencies, such as Save the Children, with donations, with the report also bringing the world's attention to the crisis in Ethiopia.
 Such was the magnitude of Buerk's report it was also broadcast in its entirety on a major US news channel – almost unheard of at the time.
-From his home in London Geldof also saw the report and called Ure from Ultravox (Geldof and Ure had previously worked together for charity when they appeared at the 1981 benefit show The Secret Policeman's Ball in London) and together they quickly co-wrote the song "Do They Know It's Christmas?" in the hope of raising money for famine relief.
+From his home in London, Geldof too saw the report; he called Ure, the Ultravox frontman (Geldof and Ure had previously worked together for charity when they appeared at the 1981 benefit show The Secret Policeman's Ball in London), and together they quickly co-wrote the song "Do They Know It's Christmas?" in the hope of raising money for famine relief.
 Geldof then contacted colleagues in the music industry and persuaded them to record the single under the name Band Aid for nothing.
 On 25 November 1984, the song was recorded at Sarm West Studios in Notting Hill, London, and was released four days later.
 It stayed at number one for five weeks in the UK, was Christmas number one, and became the fastest-selling single ever in Britain and raised £8 million, rather than the £70,000 Geldof and Ure had initially expected.
 Geldof then set his sights on staging a huge concert to raise further funds.

 The idea to stage a charity concert to raise more funds for Ethiopia originally came from Boy George, the lead singer of Culture Club.
 George and Culture Club drummer Jon Moss had taken part in the recording of "Do They Know It's Christmas?" and in the same month, the band were undertaking a tour of the UK, which culminated in six nights at Wembley Arena.
 On the final night at Wembley, 22 December 1984, an impromptu gathering of some of the other artists from Band Aid joined Culture Club on stage at the end of the concert for an encore of "Do They Know It's Christmas?"
-George was so overcome by the occasion he told Geldof that they should consider organising a benefit concert.
+George was so overcome by the occasion, he told Geldof that they should consider organising a benefit concert.
 Speaking to the UK music magazine Melody Maker at the beginning of January 1985, Geldof revealed his enthusiasm for George's idea, saying: "If George is organising it, you can tell him he can call me at any time, and I'll do it.
 It's a logical progression from the record, but the point is you don't just talk about it, you go ahead and do it!"

-It was clear from the interview that Geldof had already had the idea to hold a dual venue concert and how the concerts should be structured:
+It was clear from the interview that Geldof had already had the ideas to hold a dual-venue concert and of how the concerts should be structured: